emwap/stream-paper/paper.md

 constant overhead making them unsuitable for the common case of small window sizes.

-We see the problem clearly in the corresponding Feldspar implementation, which results in the following C code:
+We see the problem clearly in the generated C code from the corresponding Feldspar implementation:

 ~~~ {.C}
   copy(window, zeros);